mtslucasmartins/mtslucasmartins/README.md

 I'm a experienced full-stack software engineer, driven by challenges always seeking to know something new, or better and smarter ways to do things.

 I've worked in the core team of one of the biggest media and content website from Brazil, responsible for delivering content to **millions of users** every day.
-I recently joined **IBM Consulting**, developing and maintaining a billing platform for **AT&T**.
+Also worked for **IBM Consulting**, developing and maintaining a billing platform for **AT&T**.
+Currently, I'm working for **Loblaw Digital**, developing solutions for one of the biggest pharmacy chains in Canada, **Shoppers Drug Mart**.

-* Experience in **scalable, high-performant, highly-available microservices**.
+* Strong experience in **scalable, high-performant, highly-available microservices**.
 * Experience working with multiple programming languages, such as **Java, Go, Python, and JavaScript (NodeJS)**.
 * Experience with **DevOps** tools and practices.
-* Currently studying Kafka and Terraform.
+* Currently studying Rust.

 ### 💪 Things I'm proud of: